pgr-me/markdown-cv/index.md

 *USDA COVID Analytics Team* Oversaw team's data science and engineering operations.
 Developed ETL job to load Census data into enterprise data warehouse.
 Trained regression model using loan data to understand drivers of loan delinquencies.

 *Census Self-Response Quality Assurance* Trained supervised learning model to detect bot activity, synthesized analytical outputs into presentation, and presented actionable findings to customer.
 [Designed and developed Python machine learning pipeline to ETL external and internal datasets that fed into unsupervised learning model](https://github.com/pgr-me/geoclusterizer).
-Created ETL pipeline in Python to move tens of millions of records from Hadoop to Oracle to faciliatate subsequent analysis in Oracle.
+Created ETL pipeline in Python to move tens of millions of records from Hadoop to Oracle to facilitate subsequent analysis in Oracle.

-*Commute Optimization Project* Designed and developed software that recommends - using a bipartite matching algorithm - optimal set of intra-company role swaps that minimize commute times.
+*Commute Optimization Project* Designed and developed software that recommends - using a bipartite matching algorithm - an optimal set of intra-company role swaps that minimize commute times.
 Organized data processing into discrete tasks using a Python-based workflow automation tool: acquisition, cleaning, routing, post-routing processing, recommendation, and reporting.

 <!-- @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ -->